cyclonus101/Lab-of-Legends-Auto-Roller/README.md

 2) Because Riot decided to reuse the sorcery icon for slow but steady, selecting either as your starter passive will select the first one it sees
 3) Sometimes the icon will be skipped over its in a certain positive (I.E middle)
 4) Sometimes the wrong passive might be selected
+5) Error: Path to File Icon Not found generally means there's a typo in the script or icon image

 Hopefully I'll fix them in the future.